freenas/freenas-docs/userguide/themes.rst

 Themes
 ======

-The %brand% User Interface can be customized and adjusted to match the user preferences.
+The %brand% User Interface can be adjusted to match the user preferences.

-The upper-right corner :guilabel:`Paint Bucket` icon (%brand% Themes) displays a list of different themes when selected.
+The upper-right corner :guilabel:`Themes` menu, which appears as a paint bucket icon, displays a list of different themes when selected.
 :numref:`Figure %s <theme_select>` shows the default themes installed with %brand% and any favorited :ref:`custom themes <Create New Themes>`.
-Click a theme to dynamically change the current appearance of the UI.
+Click a theme to activate it.

 .. _theme_select: